Deckweiss/auto-root/README.md

 ## install:

 Download/clone the repo and run the install script.
+Can be re-run safely for updating. !!!
+The install script modifies your ~/.bashrc non destructively

 Better ways to install are comming in the future.